 11. Purple Passion Asparagus

 This variety is purple when raw.
-However, when cooked, it turns light green.
-Yet the spears are still purple.
-You can spot out Purple Passion asparagus by looking at its bracts.
-They look like leaves.
+However, when cooked, it turns light green, while the spears are still purple.
+You can spot out Purple Passion asparagus by looking at its bracts, which look like leaves.

 Purple Passion asparagus has a distinctive nutty and tender taste that is perfect for making salads and roasted dishes.
 You should note that after you cook it, its purple color will turn white.

+This is one the most tender and delicious types of asparagus.
+You can also keep it fresh for a long time by using a freezer.
 If you have frozen your asparagus for a long time, make sure you know the symptoms of rotten asparagus.
-This will help prevent you from having foodborne symptoms.
+This will help prevent you from food poisoning.

 Let’s take a virtual tour to a beautiful Purple Passion Asparagus garden.